-Our board is authorized, subject to certain limitations prescribed by law, to designate and issue up to a total of shares of preferred stock, par value \$0.0001 per share, without stockholder approval.
+Our board is authorized, subject to certain limitations prescribed by law, to designate and issue up to a total of value \$0.0001 per share, without stockholder approval.
 The board may issue preferred stock from time to time in one or more series and fix the designations, preferences and rights of the shares of each such series and any qualifications, limitations or restrictions on the shares of each such series, including dividend rights and rates, conversion rights, voting rights, terms of redemption, liquidation preferences and the number of shares constituting any such series.